 Take methyldopa at the same times each day.
 It is usual to be prescribed two or three doses to take a day.

 Methyldopa can make you feel sleepy, particularly during the first two or three days.
-Do not drive or use tools or machines while affected.
+Do not drive and do not use tools or machines while affected.

 Continue to take methyldopa tablets until you are advised otherwise by your doctor.